The Supply is Greater Than the Demand. Here’s How to Sublease

-Have U Heard that when a student moves into an off-campus apartment they generally sign a lease for twelve months?
-(It is actually a 10-month lease that apartments prorated so it gets paid over 12 months).
+Have U Heard that when a student moves into an off-campus apartment, they generally sign a lease for twelve months?
+(It is a 10-month lease that prorates apartments, so it gets paid over 12 months).
 Most leases run mid to late August through – July 31/Aug 1.
 Unlike most dorms, students are responsible for the entire year, even if they do not intend to stay for the summer.
-However, most apartment complexes will allow students to sublet their apartment.
+However, most apartment complexes will allow students to sublet their apartments.
 You will, nevertheless, have to jump through a few hoops to make it happen.

 To find a sublessor for the summer, it is best to start looking at the semester before (in the fall).
 It may seem a bit early, but there are usually more available apartments looking for sublessors than there are people looking to sublet.
 Post on Facebook pages and begin asking around in December.
-If you are in a sorority or fraternity or involved any sort of club gets the word out there.
-If you can make an arrangement with someone you trust early; take it.
+Get the word out there if you are in a sorority or fraternity or involved in any sort of club.
+Take it if you can make an arrangement with someone you trust early.
 Do not count on getting your full rent covered.
 Most people tend to give up their summer leases, so finding someone to take over your lease in the summer can be tricky.
-Most girls in sororities will have to come back the two weeks before the start of school and many of them will not be able to move into their apartments yet.
-Be on the look-out for posts around mid/late summer, because girls will be looking to sublease for those two weeks out of August which would still give you back half of your rent for the month.
-Something is better than nothing though.
+Most girls in sororities will have to come back two weeks before the start of school, and many of them will not be able to move into their apartments yet.
+Be on the lookout for posts around mid/late summer because girls will be looking to sublease for those two weeks out of August, which would still give you back half of your monthly rent.
+Something is better than nothing, though.

 Depending on how much you will be getting for the sublet, once the fees are paid, you may also want to consider the cost of storing your student’s belongings during the duration of the sublet.
 Check out our blog on storage here.

 Another resource is Renttally.com, which is a guide to Tallahassee apartments that meet your lifestyle and budget.